KKKircheff/VocieAgent/docs/f-formula.md

 any other skill you’re trying to master, requires practice and patience.
 They say it takes 30 days to create a habit, and 90 days to make it stick.
 88
 So please—take the information you just learned and put it into practice.
+It's an investmen

-It's an investment in your dating life.
+in your dating life.
 Learn one Phase at a time.
 I guarantee that if you do, women will be all over you before you know it!
 Remember: a man who understands women will win the attention of any woman he wants.